graphsense/graphsense-python/docs/EntitiesApi.md

     currency = "btc" # str | The cryptocurrency (e.g., btc)
     entity = 67065 # int | The entity ID
-    direction = "out" # str | Incoming or outgoing neighbors key = "category" # str | Match neighbors against one and only one of these properties: - the category the entity belongs to - addresses the entity contains - total_received: amount the entity received in total - balance: amount the entity holds finally value = [
+    direction = "out" # str | Incoming or outgoing neighbors key = "category" # str | Match neighbors against one and only one of these properties: - the category the entity belongs to - addresses the entity contains - entity ids - total_received: amount the entity received in total - balance: amount the entity holds finally value = [
         "Miner",
     ] # [str] | If key is - category: comma separated list of category names - addresses: comma separated list of address IDs - entities: comma separated list of entity IDs - total_received/balance: comma separated tuple of (currency, min, max)